bm2-lab/Singleanalyst/README.md

 # SingleAnalyst

 ## Introduction
-**SingleAnalyst** is an integrated platform for single-cell RNA-seq data analysis,focusing on the cell type assignment problem.
+**SingleAnalyst** is an integrated platform for single-cell RNA-seq data analysis, focusing on the cell type assignment problem.
 SingleAnalyst implemented various quality control, normalization and feature selection methods for data preprocessing, and featured a k-nearest neighbors based cell type annotation and assignment methods.
-And extended the method to large scale by introducing several approximate algorithms.
+It also extended such method to large scale single cell RNA-seq data by introducing several approximate algorithms.

 **SingleAnalyst** consists of three part: **data preprocessing**, **data inspecting** and **knn based cell type assignment**